-Did you know these non-food items can go in your backyard home compost bin?
+Did you know that you can compost many non-food household items in your backyard home compost bin?
 Just about any organic material can be composted, and you might be surprised by the types of items that will break down into rich nutrients for a garden.
-Read on to check out these items that you don’t have to send to a landfill.
-I bet you’ll be surprised!
+Read on to check out these compostable household items that you don’t have to send to a landfill.
+We bet you’ll be surprised!

 I’m a big fan of composting.
 It might seem an odd thing to love, but I’m embracing my nerdy passion.
 I just think it’s so darn cool watching trash break down and turn into perfectly crumbly, sweet-smelling (seriously!) dirt for my garden.